St. Mary's Academy of Pasay: Marian Graders Barangayette (MGB)

 The counterpart of Marian Student Government (MSG) in Grade School is the Marian Graders Barangayette.
 The Grade School Department elected officers represent the Grade 1-6 students.
 The Student Council helps to discipline the students.
 They are also responsible in promoting the cleanliness of the surroundings of the Grade School area.

-Affiliated Organizations
+Affiliated organizations

 St. Mary's Academy Pasay Alumni Association (SMAP-AA)

-They are in-charge of the events concerning to the Alumni of St. Mary's Academy – Pasay.
-They are also in-charge of the Alumni League, It is an annual sports fest for the former students of St. Mary's.
+They are in-charge of the events concerning to the alumni of St. Mary's Academy – Pasay.
+They are also in-charge of the Alumni League, an annual sports fest for the former students of St. Mary's.
 They are grouped according to their school's batch year of graduation.
-In addition, They are also the one who's in-charge of the distribution of St. Mary's Academy – Pasay Alumni Cards exclusive only for alumni of SMA-P.
+They are also the ones who ae in-charge of the distribution of St. Mary's Academy – Pasay Alumni Cards exclusive only for alumni of SMA-P.

 St. Mary's Academy Parents' Auxiliary (SMAPA)

 It is an organization of parents of the students of St. Mary's concerning to the program of school.
 They are in the partnership with the school's administration.
 They are also the one who assist and plan events for the school including the Family Day, and/or the annual SMA-P Fun Run.